| Questions? | | | | Telephone Us Now!

 History

 According to one account, after the conquest of Persia in 333 B.C., Aristotle advised Alexander the Great to make a detour on his way home to visit the island of Socotra, in the Indian Ocean, to bring home some aloe.
-Whether the story is true, and scholars do have their doubts, the medicinal properties of aloe have been recognized for thousands of years.
+Whether the story is true, and scholars do have their doubts, the health properties of aloe have been recognized for thousands of years.
 However, large scale commercial production of aloe did not begin until the late 1600s, when traders first brought Barbados aloe to London.
-In the 1860s, two Scottish physicians isolated aloe's active ingredient, called it Aloin (now known as babrolin), and began using it to treat constipation.
+In the 1860s, two Scottish physicians isolated aloe's active ingredient, called it Aloin (now known as babrolin), and began using it to help support constipation.
 Throughout much of the 18th and 19th centuries, aloe was one of the most frequently prescribed and widely used medications.

 Commission E Recommendations

-Aloe is used to treat constipation.
+Aloe can be used to help support constipation.

-Proven Effects
+Possible Effects

 Aloe, like other members of the Lily family (including senna, cascara and rhubarb), contains molecules called anthraquinones, specifically danthrone, aloin, aloe-emodin anthrone and other anthranoids.
-When still in the plant, these molecules are tightly bound to sugar molecules, which makes them inactive and prevents them from being absorbed in the stomach and small intestine.
+When still in the plant, these molecules are tightly bound to sugar molecules, which makes them inactive and protects them from being absorbed in the stomach and small intestine.
 When the anthraquinone-sugar complex finally gets to the large intestine, bacteria in the gut remove the sugar molecule, allowing unbound anthraquinone to react with cells on the wall of the large intestine.
 Anthraquinones cause cells in the intestine to transport water and salts into the intestinal tract.
 Increased volume stimulates the walls of the colon to contract.
 Bowel movements usually occur six to ten hours after aloe is taken.

-Aloe vera has been used to heal radiation burns and skin irritation.
-Even though aloe vera is very widely used to treat an assortment of skin diseases, controlled studies testing its effectiveness in treating these conditions have produced inconclusive results.
+Aloe vera has been used to mend radiation burns and skin irritation.
+Even though aloe vera is very widely used to help support an assortment of skin problems, controlled studies testing its effectiveness in supporting these complaints have produced inconclusive results.
 Some studies have shown that results with aloe vera are no better than with placebo.
-Many believe that if aloe vera does speed up wound healing, it does so by providing a protective barrier over the wound.
-On the other hand, there are also convincing studies showing that aloe vera does more than just provide a protective barrier, and that accelerated wound healing really does occur. | |
+Many believe that if aloe vera does speed up wound repairing, it does so by providing a protective barrier over the wound.
+On the other hand, there are also convincing studies showing that aloe vera does more than just provide a protective barrier, and that accelerated wound repairing really does occur.

-| | Directions
+Directions

 Iced tea brewing method: (to make 1 liter/quart): Place 5 tea bags into a teapot or heat resistant pitcher.
 Pour 1 1/4 cups of freshly boiled water over the tea itself.
 Steep for 5 minutes.
 Quarter fill a serving pitcher with cold water.
 Pour the tea into the serving pitcher straining the tea bags.
 Add ice and top-up with cold water.
-Garnish and sweeten to taste. | | Cautions
+Garnish and sweeten to taste.

 Aloe should not be taken internally by pregnant women or anyone with gastrointestinal problems, such as colitis, Crohn's disease or inflammatory bowel syndrome.